m-ld/m-ld-security-spec/design/suac.md

 From this, we can intuit that some data types may be so specified that a corresponding CRDT is impossible.
 In such a case, the specification of the data type is incompatible with SEC, and coordination becomes essential to consistency.
 Trivially, any data type that already uses coordination, such as a database or a ledger, is an example.
 But why are these data types specified with inherent coordination in the first place?

-A financial ledger might be conceived as a CRDT.
+A financial ledger might be re-conceived as a CRDT.
 Each transaction on the ledger affects an account balance.
 Two transactions might both withdraw from the account, such that after each individually, the balance is still positive; but the final state after both is negative.
 Assuming that this is not permissible, we could say that one of the balances 'wins' and the other is declared _void_ – that is, entirely revoked – leaving a deterministic final state.

 Besides SEC, practical CRDTs seek to preserve, as far as possible, the _intention_ of all operations, so that users are not surprised by the outcome of concurrent edits.
 Besides upholding the [law of least astonishment](http://www.canonical.org/~kragen/tao-of-programming.html#book4), intention preservation is important because data systems are not _closed_.
 A visible state of the system, for example after a local edit, can have consequences which are not under the control of the system – our users might have already spent the money that they withdrew.